kamilkenny/A.I.-Forecasting-Modelling-with-Great-Britain-s-System-Operator-Generation-Outputs-NESO-Data-Portal-/README.md

 # Data Source - Historic GB Generation Mix
 Historic GB generation mix from the 1st of Jan 2009 through to 2026 (Real-Time).
 Data points are either MW or %

-# The Design and Development was done in Phyton and uploaded as a file in this respository
+# The Design and Development was done in Python and uploaded as a file in this respository

 # Introduction